Wild weather to hit: Rogue waves, heavy rain, hurricane-force winds

 "We're not expecting too much for the rest of the day for Auckland.

-"But for other places, yes - we are expecting more rain or showers that will become more widespread this evening around Waikato down to Wellington''.
+"But for other places, yes - we are expecting more rain or showers that will become more widespread this evening around Waikato down to Wellington."

+A high of 17C is expected in the City of Sails today, as well as a low of 10C overnight.
+Fine spells and a few showers are forecast and westerly winds are due to strengthen by this evening.

+At 7am, the current extremes reported the warmest place to be was in Kaitaia, at 14.1C.

 ROAD SNOWFALL WARNINGS: